 Is Naproxen Considered a Narcotic?

 A narcotic is a drug that affects the central nervous system, producing pain relief and, in some cases, euphoria, which can lead to addiction.
-Opioids such as oxycodone and morphine fall into this category.
+Opioids like morphine fall into this category.

 Naproxen, however, is not classified as a narcotic.
 Because it does not interact with opioid receptors, it does not produce the same euphoric effects that contribute to opioid addiction.